 When can you change the seam allowances?

-It took me quite a long time to realise this, but the truth is – there’s no seam allowance police waiting to arrest you if you dare to change the seam allowances.
+It took me quite a long time to realize this, but the truth is – there’s no seam allowance police waiting to arrest you if you dare to change the seam allowances.

 You can use whatever seam allowance you prefer.